Skip to main content

 Park History

-Designated a Natural Park in 1989, with subsequent focus on Iberian lynx conservation transforming management priorities.
-The lynx recovery program here represents one of the world's most successful large carnivore conservation stories.
+Designated a Natural Park on 28 July 1989, with subsequent focus on Iberian lynx conservation transforming management priorities.
+[1] The lynx recovery program here represents one of the world greatest large carnivore conservation successes, with the Andújar-Cardeña metapopulation growing from near-extinction levels to over 268 individuals by the 2022 census.

 Major Trails And Attractions

 Wildlife watching, particularly for lynx, attracts nature tourists from around the world, with specialist guides operating dawn and dusk observation sessions at known activity areas.
-The shrine of Virgen de la Cabeza hosts an important annual pilgrimage.
-Walking routes traverse the dehesa landscape.
+[1] The shrine of Virgen de la Cabeza hosts an important annual pilgrimage.
+Walking routes traverse the dehesa landscape and the Iberian Lynx Ecomuseum near the Cercado del Ciprés visitor centre provides interpretation of the species recovery.

 Visitor Facilities And Travel

-Accessed from Andujar on the A-4 motorway between Madrid and Cordoba, approximately 3 hours from Madrid.
-Specialist wildlife tourism operators provide guided lynx observation experiences.
-The Virgen de la Cabeza sanctuary area offers the main facilities within the park.
+Accessed from Andújar on the A-4 motorway between Madrid and Córdoba, approximately 3 hours from Madrid.
+[1] Specialist wildlife tourism operators provide guided lynx observation experiences.
+The Virgen de la Cabeza sanctuary area offers the main facilities within the park, with the Iberian Lynx Ecomuseum at the Cercado del Ciprés visitor centre providing an introduction to lynx conservation.

 Conservation And Sustainability

-Iberian lynx conservation drives all major management decisions, from rabbit population management (the lynx's primary prey) to road mortality prevention and habitat connectivity.
-The lynx population has grown from approximately 50 individuals in the early 2000s to over 100 through intensive management.
+Iberian lynx conservation drives all major management decisions, from rabbit population management to road mortality prevention and habitat connectivity.
+[1] The Andújar-Cardeña subpopulation grew from a nadir when the entire Iberian lynx species numbered fewer than 100 individuals across Spain in the early 2000s, to over 268 individuals in the 2022 census.
 Disease monitoring in the rabbit population is essential as myxomatosis and RHD outbreaks directly threaten lynx through prey depletion.

 Visitor Ratings